leoluKL/ADTUI/README.md

 For developer's usage, there are additional npm run options to use
 1. npm run preparedev - This should be run one time if you want to program your own code.
 It will install watchify, browserify and uglify.
-2. npm run dev  -  It will monitor change in frontend code change (in ./portalSourceCode) and refresh browser window automatically
+2. npm run dev  -  It will monitor change in frontend code (such as javascript files in ./portalSourceCode) and refresh browser window automatically
 3. npm run production - It will minify the frontend code and put the code to folder portalProduction

 ## Prerequisites